TilleyCodes/Documention_Presentation_Assignment/feedbacks/feedback_received.md

 **My notes and plan of action based on feedback:**
 - The paid API membership has expired since the application assignment.
 The free access has EUR as the base currency.
 - If the currency code is inccorect an error message will notify the user and will allow 3 attempts.
+- Chris's feedback were simliar to other groups feedbacks which has been addressed.

 ![screenshot for currency code error](../screenshots/convert_with_live_rate.png)